-It was great to see so many people at the polls on Tuesday as voters across the 155th Legislative District carried out their civic duty.
+It was great to see so many constituents at the polls on Tuesday as voters across the 155th Legislative District carried out their civic duty.
+I’m grateful to our county election officials, poll workers, and countless volunteers in every precinct who helped the process go smoothly.
 Read more

 Please use the form below to sign up for email updates.
 By completing this form you are acknowledging your request to receive periodic email updates.